gyng/betabot/README.md

 ## Tests

 Tests can be run with `rspec`.
-Test coverage is nearly non-existent and contributions are welcome.
-It's painful to test since the EventMachine reactor has to be set up and torn down for adapters and core components.
+Tests have been abandoned for now but contributions are welcome.
+It's painful to test since the EventMachine reactor has to be set up and torn down for adapters and core components every spec.